Botswana Self Drive Itinerary: A Safari to Remember

 On your Botswana road trip, include a stopover and visit to Maun, the gateway to the Okavango Delta.

-Maun has many tour operators which makes it easy to organise a guided tour, be it a safari drive, scenic flight or local cultural experience.
+Maun has many tour operators, which makes it easy to organise a guided tour, be it a safari drive, scenic flight or local cultural experience.

 It can be tiring on a self-drive tour, so taking some time out here is convenient.
-We stayed in and highly recommend Maun Studios – the perfect place to relax for a night or two.
+We stayed at and highly recommend Maun Studios — the perfect place to relax for a night or two.

 There are also various connecting flights into Maun – so you may even wish to start your trip from here.